Reviews You Can Rely On

 Our Top Picks

 The Women's Astral Loyak and the Men's Astral Loyak AC are the two best options for most people.
-They have incredible comfort and traction and an everyday style.
+They have incredible comfort, traction, and an everyday style.
 If you want the best lightweight, fast-drying budget options, get the Speedo Surf Knit Pro for men or the DLGJPA Lightweight for women.

-Some models from our men's sandal and women's sandal review may be better alternatives to water shoes.
+Some models from our men's sandal and women's sandal reviews may be better alternatives to water shoes.
+If you're looking for standard shoes for dry ground, see our list of favorite walking shoes chosen by our testers.

 Best Overall Water Shoes for Men